Pleasant Valley War: Shootings at Perkins Store

 After the murder of a Graham sympathizer named Henry Middleton, Sheriff William Mulvenon of Prescott, Arizona, led a posse in an attempt to finally quell the war.
 His instructions came directly from Governor Conrad Zulick, and he left Prescott on September 10, 1887.
 His posse made a stop at Haigler ranch in the northern side of the valley, and six others such as Tewksbury ally J.D.
 Houck reinforced his pack.
 His posse finally found a Graham faction at the Perkins Store in Young, Arizona, the faction consisting of John Graham and Charles Blevins.
 The posse hid themselves behind a stone wall and waited, before surprising John and Charles and ordering them to put up their hands.

 During the grand jury hearing concerning the events at the Perkins Store, Mulvenon said that Graham and Blevins tried to reach for their guns, forcing him and his posse to shoot them.
 Blevins died quickly, and Houck ran up to the mortally wounded Graham and shot him dead.
 Posse members testified, however, that Mulvenon opened fire before a demand was made for the two to surrender and that at least some of the posse members had an understanding with Mulvenon that no Grahams were to be taken alive.
-Some posse members were unaware of this understanding and didn't fire.
+Some posse members were unaware of this understanding and did not fire.
 McKinney intervened to stop Houck and Mulvenon from shooting the dying Blevins again.
 A grand jury indicted Mulvenon for the murders, but he was found not guilty despite persuasive testimony from posse members Fairchild, McKinney and Weatherford.

 Six weeks later, Al Rose, participant in the Graham faction, was killed by eight unknown men wearing long coats and masks near the Houldon ranch belonging to the Grahams.